census-instrumentation/opencensus-website/content/core-concepts/tags.md

 * Content Delivery Network(CDN)
 etc.

-and with those tags, you can uniquely identify and disambiguate which service called the downstream services, how much quota they've used, what calls are failing etc.
+and with those tags, you can uniquely identify and break down which service called the downstream services, how much quota they've used, what calls are failing etc.